rogerjdeangelis/utl-personal-altair-slc-convert-sas-datastep-to-slc-sql-odbc-r-python/README.md

     Personal altair slc convert sas datastep to slc sql odbc r python

-    PROBLEM: select first occurance by sex where the age is 14
+    PROBLEM: select first occurrence by sex where the age is 14

-    SOAPBOX OFF

-     I am new to the personal Altair slc but there appears to be a problem with odbc sqlite?
+     I am new to the personal Altair slc, but there appears to be a problem with odbc sqlite?

     Too long to post to listserves, see githib